johager/Event_Manager/README.md

 - The events list can be sorted by name or date.
 - User notifications can be sent at the time of the event, an hour before, a day before, and/or a week before.

+Used a lightweight migration of the persistent store when changing the CoreData data model to handle the notifications.

 ### Technoloy

 Swift, UIKit, CoreData, UserNotifications